U.S. Nuclear Regulation Basics (NRC 101)

 - Understand the relationship of the NRC with other organizations both inside and outside of the government

 - Recognize the regulatory and licensing requirements of the NRC

 - Examine how the NRC evaluates licensee performance

-- Discuss the NRC’s enforcement process
+- Understand the NRC’s civil and criminal enforcement process

 EUCI has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
 In obtaining this accreditation, EUCI has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
 As a result of their Authorized Provider status, EUCI is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.